Gamification in the workplace and its importance

 The only way to do great work is to love what you do. – Steve Jobs

-Gamification in the workplace, a concept or idea that is widely discussed but rarely implemented.
+Gamification in the workplace is a widely discussed topic, but it's rarely implemented.

-But before delving deeper into understanding more about gamification, let's go back to our old days'.
+Before delving deeper into understanding more about gamification, let's go back to our old days.

-You do remember how our teachers at school made learning fun by using different techniques, right?
-And we used to like practising our lessons the same way and compete against our peers to earn the goodwill of our teachers.
+You do remember how our teachers at school made learning fun by using different techniques.
+And we used to like practicing our lessons the same way and compete against our peers to earn the goodwill of our teachers.